toconnell/wedding/README.md

-# wedding
-My Wedding Website
+# Wedding Website Framework
+* AngularJS 1.6.9

+This is a minimalistic, extensible personal website framework that I developed for my personal use.